-Live streaming is a must-have for Easter online, but the ins and outs of live streaming well can get frustratingly intricate.
+Live streaming is a must-have for church online, but the ins and outs of live streaming well can get frustratingly intricate.
 We’ve boiled it down to the basics!
 Successfully live stream your church services fast—and go back to focusing on sermon preparation, outreach, and online church community building.

 Here’s what you need to know for your live stream church services.

-You can live stream for free
+You can start live streaming for free

 You might already have all the equipment you need

 Fancy equipment isn’t required to live stream.
 First, you’ll need a reliable internet connection.